ashutoshmjain/gita/src/mathuraChap16.md

 Nothing untoward shall happen to you if you speak candid truth to me Mr `Raj` — said Prince in a voice that commanded respect and meant business.
 He was in no hurry but `Dashraj` felt as if time stopped for him.
 Truth, he felt was the only way out of the hole he dug himself into.
 But how must he say it ?

 Pardon me my prince and I ask for the safety of my life for I would share only truth with you — `Dashraj` tried to borrow as much time as possible to get a handle on the situation.
 He was relieved when Prince asked him what transpired between him and the king.
 That clearly meant he won't be under an act of treason.
 He might even get appreciation for being a caring father, if he played his cards well.
-All depended how he negotiated this next act, and he knew 'negotiation' was his sweet spot.
+All depended on how he negotiated this next act, and he knew 'negotiation' was his sweet spot.

 `Dashraj` sat on the ground, praying to the God that king must stay healthy for ever.
-He kept on repeating the same till `Dev` picked him up and offered a seat at the table — my Prince, I am guilty of being overtly careful for the well being of my daughter.
+He kept on repeating the same till `Dev` picked him up and offered a seat at the table — my Prince, I am guilty of being overtly cautious for the well being of my daughter.
 It maligned my mind when the good king asked for  `Satyawati` in marriage — he said — Trust me, I acted like a foolish father, blind sighted in love for the kids.

 The tide turned.
 Now , it was turn for `Dev` to get flabbergasted.
 Even `Dwaipayana` and `Loma` were surprised but `Loma`knew the charm of `Satyawati`.
 Anyone could lose heart to her.